alwayshopeless/sticky-picky/readme.md

 Use a tunnel service like "cloudflared tunnel" or any other, Element requires HTTPS to correctly display the widget in the iframe.

 # Other
-...

 Backend:
 https://github.com/alwayshopeless/sticky-picky-server

-It is required for sticker picker to workm we use it to store the user's favorite stickers, recents, and stickerpacks of the user they added.
+The backend is required for sticker picker.
+We use it to store a user's favorite stickers/recently added stickers, and stickerpacks.